nlicari1/Elist_Analysis/README.md

     <img src="Insights/Loyalty Contribution.png" alt="Alt Text">
   </picture>

   In 2019 and 2020 loyalty members seem to have underperformed generating less sales than non-loyalty members.
-However in recent years, the loyalty program seems to have increased purchases having more purchases than their counter part.
+However, in recent years, the loyalty program seems to have increased purchases having more purchases than their counterpart.
 This suggests that the loyalty program supports stronger long-term retention.

 ## Product Health